HIFU Forehead Tightening in Singapore: What You Should Expect

 What’s the difference between cheek fillers and surgical implants?

-Injectable fillers offer temporary, adjustable results with minimal downtime, while surgical implants provide permanent augmentation requiring general anaesthesia and recovery time.
-Fillers allow precise customization and reversibility, making them suitable for patients wanting to test aesthetic changes.
+Injectable fillers offer temporary, adjustable results with minimal downtime, whereas surgical implants provide permanent augmentation that requires general anaesthesia and recovery time.
+Fillers enable precise customisation and reversibility, making them suitable for patients seeking to evaluate aesthetic changes.

 How do I know if I need cheek fillers?